Billing refactor

 Project reflection

 HUGE projects like this can’t be done well without an amazing dev collaboration to help define all of the possible errors or scenarios to design for.
 During our retrospective on this project, we all shared our great appreciation of each other and the design/dev maturity we brought to this project.
-Teamwork is dream work!

 Content design + product design = true design partners.
 Our lines were very blurred here in the most spectacular way.
 Designers are designers!